Memberships

 • Allowed fields – Select the fields enabled in profiles.

-• Contact Form Settings
+• Contact Form

 • If you are using the WooCommerce payment component, follow these steps:

-1. Go to Products -> Add new.
+1. Go to Products -> Add New.

 3. Select the Users - User (Base plan) product type option from the dropdown menu in the Product Data panel.

-Setup apply membership page
+Set up apply membership page

 Make sure the Membership option is checked under Directories -> Settings -> Dashboard -> DASHBOARD PANEL SETTINGS (ACCOUNT) -> Select pages.